Pavelioso/pavelioso.github.io/_posts/2019-03-12-caged-birds.markdown

 ## Gameplay

-The gameplay was design around top-down stealth mechanics, with heavy story elements.
+The gameplay was designed around top-down stealth mechanics, with heavy story elements.
 Each day the player had to return to the prison, so prison was the central piece of the map design.
-After certain period, the player would decide to "escape", which would trigger another act of the game, where he would be able to get out of a valley, by any means necessary.
+After certain period, the player would decide to "escape", which would trigger another act of the game, where he would be able to get out of a valley, by any means necessary...

 <p><iframe src="https://www.youtube.com/embed/J2Il2zkY94U" frameborder="0" allowfullscreen></iframe></p>